Amy Roberts: Delegating thanks

 I’m proud to have played a small part in the process.
 Both parties held their state conventions over the weekend and I attended the Democratic Convention, where I was a delegate for Donna McAleer.
 She’s running for Congress against six-term incumbent Rob Bishop, who allegedly represents Summit County in Washington.

-I say "allegedly" because this is the same guy who co-sponsored House Resolution 3 seeking to redefine rape, who voted to shut down the federal government (and by extension Utah's national parks and monuments).
+I say "allegedly" because this is the same guy who co-sponsored House Resolution 3 seeking to redefine rape, who voted to shut down the federal government (and by extension Utah’s national parks and monuments).
+He’s the same guy who backed a bill aimed at protecting those who discriminate against same-sex couples and is seemingly committed to giving our public lands to the highest bidder.
+I don’t know many Park City residents, or frankly rational, decent, and educated adults, who support these kinds of initiatives.
+But anyway, after all is gerrymandered and done, Rob Bishop represents me.

 And that’s exactly why I gave up my Saturday and spent the day in Salt Lake City.
 Because I want someone else in Congress speaking for me.
 And more importantly, someone who listens to me before speaking on my behalf.